-New for 2017, the CAMP USA Storm is a great addition to the lightweight foam helmet market.
+The CAMP USA Storm is a good lightweight EPS/polycarbonate helmet.
 It has a similar construction to other popular helmets on the market, like the Petzl Meteor, but with a slightly different shape.
 There's a lot of similar helmets out there that are all in the same price range and made with the same materials, but each fits a little differently — so if this one fits your noggin well then it's a great purchase.
-We also really liked the EPP helmets that we tested, including our Editors' Choice winner, the Mammut Wall Rider, and our Top Pick for Lightweight, the Petzl Sirocco.
+We also really like the EPP helmets that we tested, including our Editors' Choice winner, the Petzl Sirocco.

 CAMP USA Storm Review